VoltCruelerz/OwlMarble-Magic/classes/rogue/Rogue.md

 When you reach 15th level, an ally within 5 feet of you that you can see making a check you are proficient in can also treat a d20 roll of 9 or lower as a 10.

-## Subtle Strikes - 14 [Updated]
+## Windows of Vulnerability - 14 [Updated]

 By 14th level, you know how to exploit a target's distractions.
-When a creature within your reach gets up from prone or picks up an item, it provokes an attack of opportunity from you, and you can apply Sneak Attack to the attack, provided you do not have disadvantage.
+When a creature within your reach gets up from prone or picks up an item from the ground, it provokes an attack of opportunity from you, and you can apply Sneak Attack to the attack, provided you do not have disadvantage.

 ## Stroke of Luck - 17 [Updated]